Brufen Tablets (Ibuprofen)

 Drug Class

-non-steroidal anti-inflammatory drugs (NSAIDs)
+non-steroidal anti-inflammatory drug (NSAID)

 Used For

-relieves pain and reduces inflammation
+relief of pain and reduction of inflammation

 How Taken